Festuca alatavica

 Poaceae.
+It was first described in 1934 by Alfred (Marie Augustine) Saint-Yves.
+It is native to Central Asia and West Himalaya.
+It is perennial and grows in temperate biomes.

+Characteristics

 This species is accepted and is heavily tufted and shortly rhizomatous, the culms of this species are about 80-90 cm tall, stem blades are about 2-4 cm long, and florets grow about 4-6 cm tall.